Keyboard shortcuts

 Flow Shaders

-Flow shaders let you write GPU fragment shaders using a high-level DAG (directed acyclic graph) that compiles to WGSL.
-They can be defined in CSS stylesheets or directly in Rust using the flow! macro.
+Flow shaders are a DAG-based (directed acyclic graph) real-time shader compute system that compiles to WGSL.
+They support fragment, compute, vertex, and material targets — powering 2D effects, GPU simulation, and 3D mesh rendering from a single declarative language.
+Flows can be defined in CSS stylesheets or directly in Rust using the flow! macro.

 Quick Start